nogira/anki-stats/README.md

 # Anki Stats
 This is a python package to make it easier to analyse an [anki](https://apps.ankiweb.net/) database.
-Directly querying the database has a bit of a learning curve (especially if you don't know SQL!) due to the obscure names of columns, and the way some of the data is structured within entries; and even if you do know how to do it it's still quite tedious.
-Instead, this package converts your database straight to pandas dataframes, with very readable column names, and some preprocessing of the entries so you don't have to!
+- SQLite database w/ obscure names → pandas dataframes, w/ intuitive names

-- Call single tables
+  - Get single tables
-- Call combined tables with additional features
+  - Get combined tables with additional features
 - Make plots with a single line of code
+- Simulate future reviews

 ## Install
 ```shell